isomerpages/govtech-gobusiness-main/pages/ipgrow/dennemeyer.md

 <a name='testimonials'></a>
 ### Testimonials

-*"DIAMS iQ is a fantastic product.
-It provides an invaluable system to manage Intellectual Property practices and patent practices.
-It includes the key features required to manage and prosecute patents, and also includes many advanced features to help process applications.
-After-sales support is great and is extremely quick to correct any issues.
-DIAMS iQ is a very flexible system, and I would highly recommend this software."* - Anthony Alder, Principal, Alder IP.
+*"IP management is inherently complex, often involving strict deadlines that must be met to avoid costly errors.
+Without a reliable support system, mistakes are more likely, which is why IP management software is essential.
+It significantly reduces the risk of errors and mitigates potential damage.
+For example, managing the annual payment of patent annuities or filing declarations of use in jurisdictions like the USA, Cambodia and the Philippines requires precise timing.
+DIAMS U ensures that we receive timely reminders, allowing us to promptly notify our clients and maintain compliance seamlessly."* - Akkaraporn Muangosbha, Partner, Rajah & Tann (Thailand) Limited

 *"Managing Hugo Boss' portfolios requires flexibility as much as reliability.
 For this, Dennemeyer has always offered us the ideal combination of technology and expertise.
 Their DIAMS iQ software solution integrates seamlessly with our in-house setup and the wider ecosystem of Dennemeyer services.
 All the while, the support of their attorneys as well as our historical network of partners has empowered our branding activities over many productive years.
-We are eager to meet the future with Dennemeyer's Intellectual Property experts at our side."* - Nicole Klug, Team Leader Global IP Department, Hugo Boss.
+We are eager to meet the future with Dennemeyer's Intellectual Property experts at our side."* - Nicole Klug, Team Leader Global IP Department, Hugo Boss

-*"In a joint project team with Dennemeyer Consulting, we developed our new patent strategy, organization, process, resources and requirements for software tools.
-Today, I am proud that our implemented patent competence center passed several, even externally driven assessments, with the result that our patent management is up to date with no need to further improvement."* - Hans-Georg Greif, Head of Patents, RWE.
+*"With the Octimine software from Dennemeyer, it is suddenly so enjoyable for our engineers to conduct patent research."* - Joachim Rieger, Patent Manager, Varta AG